 The Sunday teatime slot at Glastonbury Festival is widely known as the “legend’s slot”.
 The act playing the prestigious slot is recognised as a fourth headliner, often attracting one of the largest crowds of the weekend.

-Indisputably a legend, pop-culture icon Diana Ross takes this year’s slot, performing on The Pyramid Stage at Glastonbury’s 50th Anniversary on Sunday, June 28th 2020.
+Indisputably a legend, pop-culture icon Diana Ross takes this year’s slot, performing on The Pyramid Stage at Glastonbury’s rescheduled 50th Anniversary.
 Regarded a once-in-a-lifetime opportunity, the upcoming performance marks Ms. Ross’ first live appearance in the UK since 2008.

 “To all my fans across the world, this is my tribute to you,” said Ms Ross.
 “Every concert feels like a private party, I can see your eyes and feel your hearts.
 I’m coming to Glastonbury, with love.”